 - what learning strategies can help with passing stage 2

-- what to look for in a preparation course.
+- what to look for in an SQE 2 online course.

 Research into a simulation-based skills assessment proves it to be not only more objective compared to traditional assessment methods, but also less likely to cause test anxiety in students.